maptiler/tileserver-php/README.md

   TileJSON can be used in MapBox Studio Classic, MapBox SDKs/APIs, OpenLayers, etc.

   Exposed at http://[...]/layer/z/x/y.pbf

+- Retina / HighDPI routing with 512 tiles
+Use @2x suffix in url for JSONs and tiles.
+For example http://tileserver.maptiler.com/grandcanyon@2x.json

 To use the OGC WMTS standard point your client (desktop or web) to the URL of 'directory' where you installed tileserver.php project with suffix "wmts".